Crown Honours Lists: Prime Minister's Resignation Honours

 The Prime Minister's Resignation Honours in the United Kingdom are honours granted at the behest of an outgoing Prime Minister following his or her resignation.
 In such a list, a Prime Minister may ask the monarch to bestow peerages, or other lesser honours, on any number of people of his or her choosing.
 At times, the appointments created controversy: for example the 1976 Prime Minister's Resignation Honours, also known as "the Lavender List", about which BBC Four produced a docudrama.

 An earlier scandal over David Lloyd George's 1922 Dissolution Honours list resulted in the Honours (Prevention of Abuses) Act 1925.
 Tony Blair did not issue a list, apparently because of the "Cash for Honours" scandal.
 Gordon Brown did not publish a resignation honours list either, but a dissolution list was issued on his advice (to similar effect).
 David Cameron revived the practice in his 2016 Prime Minister's Resignation Honours published on 4 August following his July resignation.

 Bravery Council Honours

-Bravery council honours lists recipients of Australian bravery honours.
+Bravery Council honours lists recipients of Australian bravery honours.
 The lists are issued twice a year, in March and August.

 Special honours

+As part of the British honours system, Special Honours are issued at the Monarch's pleasure at any given time.
+The Special Honours refer to the awards made within royal prerogative, operational honours, political honours and other honours awarded outside the New Year Honours and Birthday Honours.

-Special honours are lists issued at random points throughout the year.
+Special honours are issued at random points throughout the year.
 Australia and the United Kingdom both issue special honours.